asolomon15/ReefCoin/doc/build-osx.md

     brew install autoconf automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf libevent

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 As such, building with Qt5 is recommended.
-Qt5 5.7 requires C++11 which Proton Core doesn't fully support yet, Qt5 5.6.2 has some other issues, so make sure to install Qt version < 5.6.2 (5.6.1-1 is recommended).
+Qt5 5.7 requires C++11 which Reef Core doesn't fully support yet, Qt5 5.6.2 has some other issues, so make sure to install Qt version < 5.6.2 (5.6.1-1 is recommended).
     brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/e6d954bab88e89c5582498157077756900865070/Formula/qt5.rb

-### Building Proton Core
+### Building Reef Core

 1. Clone the GitHub tree to get the source code and go into the directory.

         git clone https://github.com/reefcoin/reefcoin.git
         cd reef

-2. Build Proton Core:
+2. Build Reef Core:
     This will configure and build the headless reef binaries as well as the gui (if Qt is found).
     You can disable the gui build by passing `--without-gui` to configure.